janxious/archival_record/README.md

 ## Help Wanted

-We'd love to have your help making this better!
+I'd love to have your help making this better!
 If you have ideas for features this should implement or you think the code sucks, let us know.
 And PRs are greatly appreciated. :+1:

 ## Thanks